Why it's important to create space for nature in our towns

 Working in conjunction with Officers responsible for play, we have introduced new planting to complement the equipment at this site.
-Works will complete in March 2021.
+Works were completed in May 2021.

 The Making Space for Nature team has been working with Liskeard Town Council, Liskeard Together and Cornwall Councillors to agree works

 The team took part in the Liskeard Unlocked event on Saturday 12 September 2020.
 Thank you to everyone who came to talk to us and completed a survey to give us feedback on the designs.